-Actors: Ellar Coltrane, Ethan Hawke, Patricia Arquette, Lorelei Linklater, Marco Perella, Brad Hawkins
+Cast: Ellar Coltrane, Ethan Hawke, Patricia Arquette, Lorelei Linklater, Marco Perella, Brad Hawkins

 At 166 minutes, Boyhood (directed by Richard Linklater of the Before Sunrise trilogy) runs one minute longer than director Michael Bay's Transformers: Age of Extinction, released three weeks ago.
 But that's where any similarity between the two films ends.
 Bay's film exemplifies the type of blockbuster that impresses through computer effects wizardry but has no beating heart.
 Linklater's film is, by contrast, all heart.
 Its main special effect is the essential humanity shown through its depiction of one boy's growth and maturation.

 Boyhood was filmed in small pieces annually over more than a decade, using the same actors, who age before our eyes.
 It's a magnificent experiment that succeeds in a fashion so spectacular that not even the most dazzling CGI-driven summer popcorn movie can match it.

 However, Boyhood isn’t perfect.
 Like most of the overextended, big-budget stories on the big screen, it goes on a little too long and has trouble sustaining the wonder of its first half.
 But the film’s first half—nearly feature length in itself—is so uniquely fascinating that it carries the film through the mellow, meandering teenage years of its protagonist, Mason (Ellar Coltrane).